xwmx/nb/README.md

 Terminal browsers can also be configured to use your editor.

-Add an item within the browser using the `+` link or `nb browse --add` / `nb browse -a`.
+Add an item within the browser using the `+` link or `nb browse --add` / `nb br -a`.
 Pass a notebook or folder selector to create a new note in that location:

 ```bash